FDSN/SeedLink/docs/protocol.rst

     A: S1 S2 | S3 S4 ...
     B: S3 S4 | S5 S6 ...

 The connection again breaks after 2 packets of each station (A:S1, A:S2, B:S3, B:S4) have been sent, but we cannot use a single sequence number to resume all stations from the correct packet.
-In order to resume the connection, we need the current sequence number of each station:
+In order to resume the connection, we need the current sequence number of each known station.
+Finally we use the wildcard to request data of any additional stations that are not known yet.

 ::